Welcome to Freeney Williams

 - meet and harness the needs of an ageing population.

-To address these challenges we have developed two facilitated, online, interactive workshops: one for managers and one for team members.
-These webinars are limited to 15 participants, designed to be highly interactive, supported by a workbook and helpline, and are facilitated by specialists in their field.
+To address these challenges we have developed a number of online interactive workshops on issues which are key to this new way of working.
+Each workshop is limited to 15 participants, designed to be highly interactive, supported by a workbook and helpline, and facilitated by specialists in their field.

 Working from home: for Managers.
 Developing emotional resilience and mental wellbeing for your team